On a project with Richard Taylor in Amsterdam at AWA Gallery:

 Lady Erricson stood tall and regal amongst the grain of her giant shadow, as the shined and folded platoon of battleships unfurled before her.
 A sphinctal coronet of candied sugar seeped, conjoined into its counterpart mountain-top fold, as it sought to disperse the borders of its gender.

-Image credit 2: Epicene & Lady Ericson, Lo Liddell & Richard Taylor, (Toffee, paper, wood)
+Image credit 2: Epicene & Lady Ericson, Prefix-poly. & Richard Taylor, (Toffee, paper, wood)

 Image credit 4: Performance still, Whistle-blower your table shine is mine: Seduce & Destroy